 Sustaining is more than just giving your stamp of approval or even of your acknowledgment of what the Bishop has just done.
 We consider the raising of the right hand in sustaining to be a covenant with God that I will support the action of the Bishop, AND I will do everything in my power to help, assist, and support this person in this calling.
 That means that if the person I said I would sustain comes to me and asks for my help or asks me to fulfill an assignment while in the capacity of their calling, I will say yes, and then do my best to carry out my assignment well.

-Mormons (LDS) are like those ubiquitous ants.
+The Latter-day Saints are like those ubiquitous ants.
 We don’t have a paid clergy to do all the specialized or unpleasant tasks for us.
 We each have to shoulder part of the responsibility of running the congregation or ward.
 Since we never know what position we will have from one year to the next, it is in the interests of the whole to help each other out and support each other.
 Christ referred to each member of the church being a member of the body of Christ.
 We really do, literally, treat our callings like we are all part of one big body.
 Each of us has his/her own special responsibility that adds to the functioning of the whole.
 Some wards run better than others, just as some bodies run better than others.

-Each member of the ward needs to remember that their every attitude and act of support or act of lack-of-support effects the overall performance of the ward.
+Each member of the ward needs to remember that their every attitude and act of support or act of lack of support effects the overall performance of the ward.
 To sustain, according to the dictionary, is to hold up, bear up from below, to support from below the weight of a structure.
 When Alma in the Book of Mormon taught the people at the Waters of Mormon, he outlined the basic covenants we take upon ourselves at baptism.
-Mosiah 18:8–10 spells out these covenants.
+Mosiah 18:8-10 spells out these covenants.

 8 And it came to pass that he said unto them: Behold, here are the waters of Mormon (for thus were they called) and now, as ye are desirous to come into the fold of God, and to be called his people, and are willing to bear one another’s burdens, that they may be light;